Wervice/archonV1/README.md

 # Archon Backup
 Archon is the open source backup solution that will help you protect your files from damage and restore destructed files easily.
 Archon Backup Utility supports FTP, FTPS and Windows Network Paths.
 Archon compresses your backups with modern compression algorithms.
 It's fully written in Python, HTML, CSS and JavaScript.
 The fresh and easy backup reports will show you the results of any backup task.
+Archon is licensed under the GPLv3.

 <img src="snapshot.png">